 Relax, get a massage, maybe a guided tour around the World Heritage Sites of Kathmandu & Patan, or feel free to sight-see by yourself.
 Lunch will be offered with the walking tour of the world heritage sights and dinner at the hotel that evening, or you can take the evening to go out and explore.

 Free time before departure and airport drop off.

-Bikes used are off-road motorcycles (Click here for more details).
+We offer a range of bikes for this tour – Click here for more details.
 Riding will be on tarmac roads with some spoilt sections.
-Off-road riding experience is not necessary and all roads can be ridden with a pillion.
+Although the roads can be rough in places, off-road riding experience is not necessary and the tour can be ridden with a pillion.
 All tours are guided and fully supported with a back-up vehicle to carry luggage, a mechanic and a cook where necessary.

 |2 people, 1 bike, 1 room||£3595||£3655|

 |1 person, 1 bike, 1 room||£4895||£4995|